DavidWaumsley/NoScriptShow/content/blog/2025/learn13.md

 <small>Here &lt;span&gt; tags are changed to &lt;button&gt; tags when JS loads.
 The hamburger works as a modal dialog which traps the user within it by default.
 The last option escape the modal via the last focusable item. </small>

+<small> <strong>David's note:</strong> some years back I used &lt;dialog&gt; to [imitate a mega-menu ](https://affinitycentre.co.uk/).
+Until this year, I have not seem anyone using this for navigation menus.
+It seems to work with only a few lines of JS, but I have not tested it emough to cover here. </small>

 ## [Simpler Navigation](https://intrinsicframework.here24.co/simple-navigation/)